 11. Synthesis of Requirements (variables, scales and processes)

-12. General Capability Requirements (observation infrastructure; digital infrastructure; people, skills and partnerships)
+12. Capability Development and Integration (observation infrastructure; digital infrastructure; people, skills and partnerships)

-13. Enabling Marine Science in 2040: Recommendations and a Pathway Forward.
+13. Enabling Marine Science in 2040: Recommendations and a Pathway Forward